WP Umbrella Logo

 How to access all WordPress posts using REST API

-As mentioned earlier, the WordPress REST API has a default limitation of ten posts per page, which is the same default number of posts that are displayed per page in the WordPress admin area.
+The WordPress REST API returns 10 posts per page by default, the same number WordPress shows in the admin posts list.
 You can change the default number of posts per page in the WordPress settings, or you can specify a different number in the API request.
 To specify a different number of posts per page in the API request, you can use the per_page query parameter.

 For example, the following request will retrieve five posts per page: